Chris McCullough: New Taipei Kings (2021–2022)

 On November 17, 2021, McCullough signed with the New Taipei Kings of the P. League+.
 On March 8, 2022, McCullough tore his left ACL during New Taipei Kings’s game against Taoyuan Pauian Pilots in the 2021-22 P.League+ tournament held at Taoyuan Arena.

 Formosa Taishin Dreamers (2023–2024)

 On February 27, 2023, McCullough signed with the Formosa Taishin Dreamers of the P. League+.
 He had a brief stint with Philippine team Strong Group Athletics (SGA) at the 2024 William Jones Cup tournament in Taiwan.

 Indonesia (2025)

 After his stint with SGA, McCullough received an offer to play for a team in Indonesia.
 A potential return to the PBA in the Philippines was averted with negotiations of Converge FiberXers to sign him as an import for the 2024–25 Commissioner's Cup reportedly failed.

 In December 2024, McCullough joined the Pelita Jaya for the 2025 Basketball Champions League Asia (BCL Asia).

-Taoyuan Taiwan Beer Leopards (2025–present)
+Taoyuan Taiwan Beer Leopards (2025–2026)

 On August 15, 2025, McCullough signed with the Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).
+Taoyuan finished as semifinalists of the 2025–26 season after being eliminated by the New Taipei Kings.
+He left the team in May 2026.

+TNT Tropang 5G (2026)

+The TNT Tropang 5G has brought in McCullough as a last-minute replacement for the injured Bol Bol as their import for the 2026 PBA Commissioner's Cup.
+TNT chose McCullough over their other option Malick Diouf as their import player for game 4 of the tournament's semifinals.
+On June 15, 2026, McCullough notched a professional-high of 53 points to go along with 22 rebounds in a 98-90 victory over the Barangay Ginebra San Miguel.

+Vaqueros de Bayamón (2026-present)

+On July 11, 2026, the Vaqueros de Bayamón signed McCullough for the 2026 BSN Playoffs after the team lost Jae Crowder for the remainder of the season.
+That same day, Chris had a dominant 21 point, 10 rebound debut, including a clutch and-one play that sealed a 73–71 victory over his former team the Gigantes de Carolina..
+On July 28, 2026, in game 3 of the BSN Conference Finals against the Criollos de Caguas with the best-of-seven series tied at one game apiece, McCullough recorded 22 points and eight rebounds to lead the Vaqueros to a commanding 106–83 victory and a 2–1 series lead.
+On August 23, 2026, McCullough was a key contributor in helping the Vaqueros de Bayamón secure their second consecutive BSN championship.